Terms of Report

 14. Limitation of Liability

-14.1 The Consultant’s total aggregate liability, whether in contract, tort (including negligence), or otherwise, arising out of or in connection with this engagement, shall not exceed the fee paid for the inspection.
+14.1 The Consultant’s total aggregate liability, whether arising in contract, tort (including negligence), breach of statutory duty, misrepresentation, or otherwise, arising out of or in connection with this engagement, the inspection, and/or this report, shall not exceed €100,000 (one hundred thousand euro).

 15. Ownership and Copyright